Joy Newman

-Joy Ernestine Newman (born 17 November 1945) is a British former diver.
+Joy Ernestine Newman (born 17 November 1945) is a British former diver who competed at the 1964 Summer Olympics..

-Diving career

-She competed in the 1964 Summer Olympics.
+Biography

+Newman represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+She competed in the 10 metres platformy event.

+At the 1964 Olympic Games in Tokyo, she participated in the platform event.

-She represented England in the 10 metres platform at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
-Four years later she returned to compete in the same event and this time won the gold medal at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Two years later she returned to compete in the Commonwealth Games and this time won the gold medal at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.